Other-People-UCSD/docs/docs/calla-lily/getting-started.md

 ## Prerequisite Knowledge

+Developing Calla-Lily assumes you know HTML/CSS/vanilla JS.
+If you do not have sufficient knowledge.
+Please refer to the training documents in the private organization folders.

 Please understand React, Next.js, and TinaCMS.
 Ideally go through the React tutorial, then the Next.js tutorial by making a starter blog as well as connecting it with TinaCMS.

 ## Installation